Skip to content

 Multiple Test Voltages

-The best testers let you test at 250V, 500V, and 1000V — handy for different cable specs and standards.
+The best testers let you test at 250V, 500V, and 1000V, which is incredibly handy for different cable specs and standards.
+Some advanced models even go up to 5000V for heavy industrial work.

 Auto DAR & PI Modes

-Make sure it has dedicated DAR & PI testing modes — you don’t want to muck around with a stopwatch.
+Make sure it has dedicated DAR and PI testing modes.
+You really don’t want to muck around with a stopwatch on site.

 Large, Backlit Display

 You know how hard it can be to see tiny numbers when you’re hunched in a dark switchboard?
-A big, bright display saves your eyes.
+A big, bright display saves your eyes and your sanity.

 Rugged Build

-We Aussies work in all sorts of conditions — freezing Canberra mornings, dusty Ballarat sites, and hot Bendigo sheds.
-Look for rubberised, drop-proof designs that can handle it.
+We Aussies work in all sorts of brutal conditions: freezing Canberra mornings, dusty Ballarat sites, and hot Bendigo sheds.
+Look for rubberised, drop-proof designs that can truly handle it.

 Safety Ratings

-Check for CAT III or CAT IV ratings and good insulation resistance — essential for staying safe on live sites.
+Check for CAT III or CAT IV ratings and good insulation resistance.
+This is absolutely essential for staying safe on live sites.

 Best Products to Try: Our Uni-T Picks